niketanpansare/model_zoo/caffe/vision/lenet/mnist/README.md

 # Example

-  1. Install mlextend: `pip install mlextend`
+  1. Install mlextend: `pip install mlxtend`
   2. Download nn library and SystemML.jar  in the current directory.
 (This step will not be required when PR is merged and you install SystemML through pip)
   3. Invoke pyspark shell: `pyspark --master local[*] --driver-class-path SystemML.jar`